corda/corda/docs/source/health-survey.rst

 Health Survey Tool
 ==================

-The health survey tool is a command line utility that initialises a prompt based process of collecting information about a node that can be used by the R3 Support to identify issues regarding support requests.
+The Health Survey Tool is a command line utility that can be used to collect information about a node, which can be used by the R3 support Team as an aid to diagnose support issues.
 It works by scanning through a provided node base directory and archiving some of the important files:

-* Stripped ``node.conf`` - passwords are removed.
+* A sanitised ``node.conf`` with passwords removed.
 * Version and environment information - Java version, Corda version, OS version.
 * Network information - DNS lookup to databases, network map, doorman and external addresses.
 * Network parameters file.